 Most psychoanalysis forms involve tracing down current psychological issues or traumas to past experiences, especially childhood experiences.
 For example, if someone is afraid of cats, it may be because of an unpleasant experience with cats before.

 It could be because a cat previously scratched that person, and she was traumatized by the pain.
-After coming down to the possible unconscious connection, psychoanalysis will try to reframe or address this link.
+After coming down to the possible unconscious connection, it will try to reframe or address this link.

 What techniques did Freud use in psychoanalysis?